pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

                 expected_trials_per_participant="n_nodes",
             ),
             InfoPage(
-                "Thank you for your participation",
+                "Thank you for your participation!",
                 time_estimate=5,
             ),
         )